 Fender produced a handful of hardtail Stratocasters during the fifties, (particularly 1958), then almost none at all in the sixties, but did a reasonable number during the seventies.
 Since then, very, very few – and outside of Custom Shop and signature models, the company has indicated that they probably won’t be produced again in the foreseeable future.

 Original hard shell case

 Across the vintage years, Black was the most common color for a hardtail, followed by Natural, then Sunburst.
 You could probably count the total number ever produced in Olympic White on two hands – with fingers left over!
 So, a rare hardtail model and a rare color.
 Add in the amazing condition and the original hard shell case and this guitar might as well have WIN stamped all over it in big, red letters!

 Decades more playing

-Begun in 1979 and completed in 1980, this gorgeous Vintage White hardtail is a truly awesome axe, in 100% all original condition, and with just some very light playwear on the frets you can pretend it’s 12 months old and know that it has whole decades more playing ahead of it.
+Begun in the last weeks of 1979 and completed early in 1980, this gorgeous Vintage White hardtail is a truly awesome axe, in 100% all original condition, and with just some very light playwear on the frets you can pretend it’s 12 months old and know that it has whole decades more playing ahead of it.

 Free courier delivery

 As with all Just Guitars instruments, FREE COURIER DELIVERY is included to any address in Australia. ($100 airfreight to New Zealand, $175 to the US, Canada, UK and mainstream European countries.
 International freight added at checkout)

 Weight: 9lb 3½oz / 4.2kg